Summary: The Zeus ZS-806 is also new for 2009.

 Motorcycle Helmet Weights page for a listing of all of the

 Helmet (in YouTube HD!

-sold in North America have a double D-ring
+sold in North America have a double D-ring attachment system.

-generous and comfortable.
+comfortable.
 The chin strap does seem longer than average but

 it has a snap on the tip to secure the loose end.

 Zeus said that they offer a one-year warranty on North American